 The Government are currently developing “better measures of child poverty” to provide a “more accurate reflection of the reality of child poverty.”
 According to the Tory-led Coalition, poverty isn’t caused by a lack of income.
 The Coalition have conducted a perfunctory consultation that did little more than provide a Conservative ideological framework to catch carefully calculated, subliminally-shaped public responses.

 Perhaps that’s why Thatcher destroyed so many communities: in a bid to drive her own demon out.
 It was invoked by a traditional Tory ritual of blame.
-Political responsibility was sacrificed, and that’s also a traditional Tory ritual.
+Political responsibility was sacrificed, and that’s also become a traditional Tory ritual.

-According to traditionalist sociologists Kingsley Davis and Wilbert Moore, not only is poverty a reflection of one’s lack of talents, but inequality is necessary and functional for society.
+According to traditionalist right wing sociologists Kingsley Davis and Wilbert Moore, not only is poverty a reflection of one’s lack of talents, but inequality is necessary and functional for society.
 Some positions are socially more important (or functional) than others.
 Such important positions usually require deferred gratification – sacrifices – to be attained: surgeons need long years of education and dedication to finally practice their crafts.
 Therefore, it is legitimate that those who make such sacrifices be rewarded with money, power and prestige.
 Such rewards are offered to motivate the best and brightest to aim for such positions.
 The poor are poor because they are less intelligent, talented, driven, innovative, motivated, self-restrained and hard working, according to the right-wing pseudomeritocratic narrative.

-Of course we know from psychological studies that the “brightest and best” are often driven by greed, hunger for power and status: narcissism and psychopathic ambitions, and that the genuinely brightest and best are very often less well financially rewarded for more virtuous and intelligent behaviours.
+Of course we know from psychological studies that the “brightest and best” are often driven by greed, ruthlessness, hunger for power and status: narcissism and psychopathic ambitions, and that the genuinely brightest and best are very often less well financially rewarded for more virtuous and intelligent behaviours.

 The salary/pay differences between nurses and footballers is a good example that highlights the myth of meritocracy.
 We reward good eye and foot coordination skills in footballers and prize them far more highly as a society than we do caring, medical knowledge and health and healing skills in nurses.